somehobo/R53s-manual-swap/Parts.md

 * clutch lines pt numbers: 21526756149, 21527509238(Make sure yours comes with the little L hardline on the end!!!), 21526774286, 21526759854.

 * master and slave cylinders:	21526774078, 21516777428.
-I got mine cheap from oriely.
+I got mine cheap from orielys.
 The OEM ones have plastic bleeders which can strip if you arent careful.

 * shift lug and cables.
 Make sure you get the assembly with the white bottom cover, ive heard that the other one breaks.
 I got mine for about 120 on ebay. make sure to get a shift knob and boot as well.